Susrobin21/Beginner_pyprojects/README.md

 # begpypro
-All the beginner python projects that i've learnt and my own projects
+All the beginner python projects that i've learnt from various sorces and my own projects 1 : word replacement, a basic python project which replaces words within a particular string